 - CRC work is essential to address health-related social needs and social determinants of health that directly impact individual health outcomes and population health.

 Tool: PIH guide on the Components of CRC Programs

 - Case investigators and contact tracers should complete an initial needs identification for all cases and contacts.

 - Anyone with support needs should be referred to a care resource coordinator and a more detailed needs assessment is conducted.

-- CRCs then refer to or provide resources to cases and contacts in order to isolate/quarantine safely.
+- CRCs then refer to or provide resources, using warm handoffs and ensuring linkage, in order to support cases or contacts to isolate/quarantine safely.
 CRCs also help connect individuals to those who can link them to long term benefits if needed.

 - Regular follow-up is required to assure additional resources are provided when necessary and symptoms are monitored.

-- CRCs should have local experience in order to properly connect cases and contacts with the necessary resources.
+- CRCs should have local experience and work closely with local partners in order to properly connect cases and contacts with the necessary resources.
 Diverse language abilities are necessary to reach everyone who may be infected.

 - Establish clear referral protocols and lists of social support resources.
 Incorporate screening questions into contact tracing scripts.
 Ensure contact tracers and case investigators are trained on requirements for isolation/quarantine, common social needs, specific needs assessment scripts, and how to refer patients to a CRC.